Jan Smuts: First World War

-During the First World War, Smuts formed the Union Defence Force.
+During the First World War, Smuts formed the Union Defence Force (UDF).
 His first task was to suppress the Maritz Rebellion, which was accomplished by November 1914.
 Next he and Louis Botha led the South African army into German South-West Africa and conquered it (see the South-West Africa Campaign for details).
 In 1916 General Smuts was put in charge of the conquest of German East Africa.
-Col (later BGen) J.H.V.
-Crowe commanded the artillery in East Africa under General Smuts and published an account of the campaign, General Smuts' Campaign in East Africa in 1918.
+Col (later BGen) J. H. V. Crowe commanded the artillery in East Africa under General Smuts and published an account of the campaign, General Smuts' Campaign in East Africa, in 1918.
 Smuts was promoted to temporary lieutenant general on 18 February 1916, and to honorary lieutenant general for distinguished service in the field on 1 January 1917.

-Smuts' chief Intelligence officer, Colonel Richard Meinertzhagen, wrote very critically of his conduct of the campaign.
+Smuts's chief intelligence officer, Colonel Richard Meinertzhagen, wrote very critically of his conduct of the campaign.
 He believed Horace Smith-Dorrien (who had saved the British Army during the retreat from Mons and was the original choice as commander in 1916) would have quickly defeated the Germans.
 In particular, Meinertzhagen thought that frontal attacks would have been decisive, and less costly than the flanking movements preferred by Smuts, which took longer, so that thousands of Imperial troops died of disease in the field.
-He wrote: "Smuts has cost Britain many hundreds of lives and many millions of pounds by his caution...
+He wrote: "Smuts has cost Britain many hundreds of lives and many millions of pounds by his caution ...
 Smuts was not an astute soldier; a brilliant statesman and politician but no soldier."
 Meinertzhagen wrote these comments in October/November 1916, in the weeks after being relieved by Smuts due to symptoms of depression, and he was invalided back to England shortly thereafter.

 Early in 1917, Smuts left Africa and went to London, as he had been invited to join the Imperial War Cabinet and the War Policy Committee by David Lloyd George.
 Smuts initially recommended renewed Western Front attacks and a policy of attrition, lest with Russian commitment to the war wavering, France or Italy would be tempted to make a separate peace.
-Lloyd George wanted a commander "of the dashing type" for the Middle East in succession to Murray, but Smuts refused the command (late May) unless promised resources for a decisive victory, and he agreed with Robertson that Western Front commitments did not justify a serious attempt to capture Jerusalem.
-Allenby was appointed instead.
-Like other members of the War Cabinet, Smuts' commitment to Western Front efforts was shaken by Third Ypres.
+Lloyd George wanted a commander "of the dashing type" for the Middle East in succession to Archibald Murray, but Smuts refused the command (late May) unless promised resources for a decisive victory, and he agreed with William Robertson that Western Front commitments did not justify a serious attempt to capture Jerusalem.
+Edmund Allenby was appointed instead.
+Like other members of the War Cabinet, Smuts's commitment to Western Front efforts was shaken by Third Ypres.